Youth: Social position of young people

+The relationship between young people and the rest of society may have changed over time: for example, a Catholic Church conciliar document from 1965 states that:

+Young persons exert very important influence in modern society.
+There has been a radical change in the circumstances of their lives, their mental attitudes, and their relationships with their own families.

+The same document warns that young people "move too quickly into a new social and economic status.
+While their social and even their political importance is growing from day to day, they seem to be unable to cope adequately with their new responsibilities.

 August 12 was declared International Youth Day by the United Nations.

 Youth rights

 Children's rights cover all the rights that belong to children.
 When they grow up, they are granted new rights (like voting, consent, driving, etc.) and duties (criminal response, etc.).
 There are different minimum limits of age at which youth are not free, independent or legally competent to take some decisions or actions.
 Some of these limits are: voting age, age of candidacy, age of consent, age of majority, age of criminal responsibility, drinking age, driving age, etc. After youth reach these limits, they are free to vote, have sexual intercourse, buy or consume alcoholic beverages or drive cars, etc.

 Voting age

 Voting age is the minimum age established by law that a person must attain to be eligible to vote in a public election.
 Typically, the age is set at 18 years; however, ages as low as 16 and as high as 21 exist (see list below).
 Studies show that 21% of all 18-year-olds have experience with voting.
 This is an important right since, by voting, they can support politics selected by themselves and not only by people of older generations.